8bitbuddhist/PixelMaestro/docs/maestro.md

 # Maestro
-Maestros are responsible for coordinating multiple Sections.
-Maestros also provide additional functionality such as setting global brightness levels.
+Maestros are at the top of the PixelMaestro hierarchy.
+In addition to managing multiple Sections, they set global parameters such as the refresh rate, brightness level, and Show Events.

 ## Contents
 1. [Creating a Maestro](#creating-a-maestro)